breezinstein/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/includes/world-locking/world-locking-persistence.md

 If the application needs finer control, you can disable **Auto-Save** and **Auto-Load** in the inspector, and manage persistence from a script.
 For more information, see [Persist spatial coordinate systems](/mixed-reality/world-locking-tools/documentation/concepts/advanced/persistence).

 World Locking Tools supports local anchor persistence only on HoloLens devices.
-For Android, iOS, and HoloLens devices, integrate with Azure Spatial Anchors to support persistence and sharing of coordinate spaces across sessions and devices.
-For more information and samples using World Locking Tools with Azure Spatial Anchors, see [World Locking Tools (WLT) combined with Azure Spatial Anchors (ASA)](/mixed-reality/world-locking-tools/documentation/howtos/wlt_asa).

 # [ARAnchorManager](#tab/anchorstore)

 An API called the `XRAnchorStore` enables anchors to be persisted between sessions.
 The `XRAnchorStore` is a representation of the saved anchors on a device.
 You can persist anchors from `ARAnchors` in the Unity scene, load anchors from storage into new `ARAnchors`, or delete anchors from storage.

 > [!NOTE]
 > You save and load these anchors on the same device.
-Cross-device anchors are supported through [Azure Spatial Anchors](../../shared-experiences-in-unity.md#azure-spatial-anchors).

 ### Namespaces